joachimdekker/master-thesis/docs/proposal/sections/risks.typ

 == Minor risks
 The following risks are minor risks and have a low likelihood or impact.

-Unexpected illness could lead to disruptions and delay project progress.
-This risk can be minimized by prioritizing a healthy work-life balance and avoiding overwork to minimize burnout risk.
-A 10% contingency time buffer will also be built into the schedule to accommodate potential sickness.
+Unexpected illness could lead to delay in project progress.
+This risk can be minimized by prioritizing a healthy work-life balance and avoiding overwork to minimize the risk of a burnout.
+Furthermore, a 10% contingency time buffer will also be built into the schedule to accommodate potential sickness.

-Data loss due to laptop theft is a low-probability risk that still requires mitigation.
-Implementing robust data backup strategies including both automatic and manual cloud backups will be essential.
-Regularly storing code in a version control system like Git and committing changes frequently will also be crucial.
+Data loss due to laptop theft is a low-probability risk but will have a large impact if it happens.
+Implementing robust data backup strategies including both automatic and manual cloud backups, as well as regularly storing code in a version control system like Git and committing changes frequently will be taken as risk measures.

 Despite careful planning, unforeseen errors or omissions can occur.
-This risk can be mitigated by conducting weekly progress reviews with supervisors to identify potential issues early on.
-Maintaining a 10% contingency buffer within the schedule will also help address unexpected challenges.
+This risk can be mitigated by conducting weekly progress reviews with supervisors to identify potential issues early in the process.
+Furthermore, maintaining a 10% contingency buffer within the schedule will help address unexpected errors.

-Difficulty finding motivation and focusing on writing tasks can be overcome through various techniques such as brainstorming sessions, freewriting exercises, and seeking feedback from peers or mentors.
+The author sometimes suffers from a difficulty finding motivation and focusing on writing tasks.
+However, this can be overcome through various techniques such as brainstorming sessions, freewriting exercises, and seeking feedback from peers or mentors.